Srijith-rkr/KAUST-Whisper-Adapter/README.md

     custom : bool
         specifies weather you want the custom model with the added languages. (alters the final token_embedding layer accordingly)
-        Use num_dialects to specify how many dialects you will be adding and specify the dialects in tokenizer.py if specified, returns checkpoint and un-initiliazed model./ Set custom = False, if you want to use the reprogrammed model.
+        Use num_dialects to specify how many dialects you will be adding and specify the dialects in tokenizer.py if specified, returns checkpoint and un-initiliazed model.
+        Set custom = False, if you want to use the reprogrammed model.

     adapter : bool